mynah22/Homelab-Guides/firstConfig.md

 ![](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiBoot6_2.jpg)

-Further configuration is done via the ESXI webgui.
-This is a webserver running on the hypervisor that provides a graphical method for managing the hypervisor & Virtual Machines over HTTPS.
+All further configuration of ESZI and VMS is done via the ESXI webgui.
+This is a webserver running on the hypervisor that provides a graphical method for managing everything about the hypervisor & Virtual Machines.

 In order to connect to the webgui, we will have to place a pc with a web browser on the same network as the server, and ensure both are configured so that they can communicate